TerraLindaHighSchool/springculminating-project-NikoOtsuki/README.md

 # Unity-Starter
-use the arrow keys to navigate yourself up the ramp while dodging the falling rocks.
+use the left and right arrow keys to dodging the falling rocks and stay alive for 30 seconds.
+Game kinda broken so if unity crashes when starting the game don't be alarmed.